augustinlss/rusttype/README.md

 The goal is to replicate the core experience of MonkeyType, but inside a clean Rust-powered TUI:

 - Words appear in dimmed text
-- Typing starts on first keypress
+- Test starts on first keypress
 - Characters turn green/red immediately
 - Test ends when the target words are completed
 - WPM and accuracy are displayed at the end